-If you intend running Facebook ads, there is a really simple way to find the demographic of your audience using Facebook Insights.
-Even if you don’t intent running Facebook ads, it is useful to know the demographic of your audience in any case so you know how to angle the content you produce.
+If you intend to run Facebook ads, there is a really simple way to find the demographic of your audience using Facebook Insights.
+Even if you don’t intent to run Facebook ads, it is useful to know the demographic of your audience in any case so you know how to angle the content you produce.

 All you have to do is set up a Facebook ads account and in your ads manager, search for Facebook Insights in the search bar.
 There you have the opportunity to put in the country you are targeting, and the interest you are looking to target and it will show you where you what percentage are men and women, and their age along with their job titles and education!

 If you are using this strategy, you will want to drive responders to a landing page where you can capture their data and email them with whatever you were offering in the advert.
 At this time, you should be offering value rather than trying to sell something directly from the ad for the simple reason that they will not have build up any trust.
 It’s not impossible, but the chances are that you a) won’t make the sale and b) won’t capture the data.
 Alternatively, if you are very keen on selling straight off, make it a very low-cost purchase like $7 or a similar amount.